CSaunders41/aimBot/TROUBLESHOOTING.md

 - Detailed technical information is only shown when enabled
 - Periodic status checks are hidden unless debugging is enabled

+### 7. Auto-Click Functionality (NEW)
+**Problem**: Users had to manually click after the plugin aimed at targets.
+**Fix**: Added optional auto-click functionality:
+- Automatically clicks when a target is acquired
+- Configurable mouse button (Left, Right, or Middle Click)
+- Adjustable click delay for fine-tuning
+- Can be completely disabled for aim-only mode

 ## Testing Steps

 ### Step 1: Enable Debug Mode